by Brian A. Wilkins

 Help keep us up and running.
 Please donate via Bitcoin, Ethereum, Stellar, credit/debit card, CashApp, Zelle, and/or eCheck.

 Brandy, courtesy of NBC News’ bottomless budget, did a five or six-part podcast about Tiffany Dover.
-She claimed to be tired of all the “conspiracy theorists” harassing Tiffany.
+Of course Ms. Dover is the 30-year-old Tennessee nurse who collapsed on live television minutes after her first Pfizer mRNA injection on December 17, 2020.
+Brandy claimed to be tired of all the “conspiracy theorists” harassing Tiffany.
 She was going to prove once and for all that Tiffany is alive.
 But Brandy ended up doing exactly what she accuses “conspiracy theorists” of doing, and failed miserably at the actual goal.
 She stalked Tiffany Dover’s family, co-workers, and even her kids for weeks.
 Several people made reference to Brandy’s tacky, cringeworthy, intrusive “journalism” in the comments section of the podcast.

 Spoiler alert: the podcast is six hours of vaxx zealotry and about 90 minutes of advertisements.
 No new or useful information about Tiffany Dover is revealed.
 I listened to maybe 20 minutes of the entire thing, and skimmed over the transcript.
 At the end, Brandy puts someone’s audio-only voice for two seconds on a podcast and says it’s Tiffany Dover.
 You are simply expected to trust and believe that it’s really Tiffany because librarian turned “disinformation expert” Brandy says so.
 I told Brandy, with the bottomless budget of NBC News, all she’d have to do is get Tiffany on camera, smiling and talking; and the entire “conspiracy theory” ends overnight.
 Again, even commenters who she calls “conspiracy theorists” made this simple observation.

 But instead, Brandy and her producer traveled the country for free, and stayed in luxury hotels.
-It was a month-long, company-funded vacation.
+It was a months-long, company-funded vacation.
 The final “podcast” product is six hours of pointless, arrogant babble, and self-aggrandizement.
 It was a complete failure and disgrace to all things journalism.
 Most of the podcast was Brandy insulting the non-vaccinated and critical thinkers, including myself.
+NBC only uploaded the first two episodes to its primary YouTube Channel after the first two garnered 10-to-1 dislikes to likes ratios (note there is a plugin for both Firefox and Chrome to see dislikes on YouTube videos).

 Forget the malicious editing and manipulation.
 That was expected.
 But Brandy told her audience that I “did not believe [my ex-girlfriend’s] cancer was real.”
 That statement is both false and defamatory.
 Zadrozny continued her vitriol, saying Brian “threw away his family, his girlfriend, his dead parents, and his dream job” for “conspiracy theories.”